sockeqwe/website-old/_posts/2015-02-05-android-design-patterns-adapter.md

 mathjax: false
 featured: false
 comments: true
-headline: Android Design Patterns: Adapter
+headline: Adapter Pattern
 categories:
   - android
-tags: [design-patterns, android]
+tags: [design-patterns]
 ---

 In this blog post is part of a series of posts about software design patterns for android applications.
 The source code can be found at github.